abdouskamel/logic-function-analyzer-cpp-qt/README.md

-# Logic Functions Analyzer in C++ and Qt
+# Logic Functions Analyzer with C++ and Qt

-Input a logic function and get its truth table, DNF (Disjunctive Normal Form), and simplified form.
+Input a logic function and get its truth table, DNF (Disjunctive Normal Form), CNF (Conjunctive Normal Form), and simplified form.

 You can also fill a truth table and let the program create the logic function.